Trump May Have Ulterior Motives For Holding Theresa May's Hand, According To This Body Language Expert

 Advertisement

-This isn't the first visit during which they've cosied up like this; they had an awkward hand-holding moment when she visited the White House last year.
+This isn't the first visit during which they've cozied up like this; they had an awkward hand-holding moment when she visited the White House last year.
 (See photo above.)

 In an interview with Vogue, May explained the White House interaction.
 "I think he was actually being a gentleman," she said.
 "We were about to walk down a ramp, and he said it might be a bit awkward."